MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 - Cut down on [open loops](https://habitgrowth.com/open-loops/) (commitments I made to myself or someone else that I haven't done yet) in my brain.
 I would do this by writing down ideas or to do's as soon as they popped into my head.

-This post shares takes a look at some of the tools, workflows and observations i've discovered along the way.
+This post shares takes a look at some of the tools, workflows and observations I've discovered along the way.

 - TOC
 {:toc}